 Increasing and improving media coverage can have great impacts for your group.

 Designate one group member (or a committee of students) to be responsible for media relations.
-By getting coverage in the campus and community media, you can reach new audiences that wouldn’t normally know about your group.
+By getting coverage at your school and community media, you can reach new audiences that wouldn’t normally know about your group.
 As much as possible, you want to be able to influence positive coverage for your group.
-Build relationships with local media and encourage group members to join the staff of the campus newspaper.
+Build relationships with local media and encourage group members to join the staff of the school newspaper.

 2. Get advance coverage through feature stories.
 Before your event actually happens, you may be able to get coverage through a feature story of your main speaker, your group, a member, or through another angle that is relevant before the event actually takes place.
-For example, if a woman your group helped at a local pregnancy resource center starts attending your university, make sure that the university newspaper writes an article on her, cites your group, and mentions the upcoming event.
+For example, if a woman your group helped at a local pregnancy help organization starts attending your school, make sure that the school newspaper writes an article on her, cites your group, and mentions the upcoming event.

 3. Prepare and send a press advisory one month before your event.
 Send another a week before the event.
 The advisory should go to local calendar editors, all your media outlets, and to the local contacts for wire services, like www.reuters.com, www.cnsnews.com, www.breitbart.com, and www.ap.org.
 The press advisory should cover three things.
 First, answer the basics: who, what, where, when, and why.
 Second, include a quote that could be used in a news story.
 Third, write a short paragraph explaining your group.